Kickapoo Joy Juice: Product

 The real-life drink was introduced in 1965 under NuGrape, a former brand of the Monarch Beverage Company.
-That year, Nugrape worked out a deal with Al Capp, the owner of the "Kickapoo Joy Juice" rights, to produce the beverage as a carbonated soft drink.
+That year, Nugrape worked out a deal with Al Capp, the owner of the rights to the name "Kickapoo Joy Juice", to produce the beverage as a carbonated soft drink.
 Capp, however, would have the last word on all advertising and promotion.
-Kickapoo Joy Juice's early advertising campaign was very similar to Mountain Dew's of the time – using characters from Li'l Abner to create and market a hillbilly feeling.
+Kickapoo Joy Juice's early advertising campaign was very similar to the Mountain Dew soft drink of that time – using characters from Li'l Abner to create and market a hillbilly feeling.
 Although the product is distributed largely in Asian markets (Singapore, Malaysia, Brunei, Cambodia and Bangladesh), the can still comes decorated with a vintage Li'l Abner drawing.

 The Wall Street Journal had a regular feature on mixed drinks, and once published in it a recipe for Kickapoo Joy Juice.
 The backstory is that it had been illicit hooch ginned up by soldiers during World War II, often starting from alcohol intended for fuel for torpedoes and the like.